patrickkfkan/patreon-dl/README.md

 You can run `patreon-dl` from the command-line or use it as a library for your project.
 Node.js v16.16.0 or higher required.

-#### Limitations
+### Limitations

-- Embedded videos, i.e. those linked from YouTube, Vimeo, etc., are not supported.
-Only info about the embed is saved.
+- Embedded videos other than from YouTube are not supported (e.g. Vimeo).
+Only info about these embeds is saved.
 - Likewise, embedded links are not followed; only info about the embed is saved.

-#### FFmpeg requirement
+### FFmpeg dependency

-[FFmpeg](https://ffmpeg.org) is required for downloading videos that are provided only in streaming format.
+[FFmpeg](https://ffmpeg.org) is required when downloading:
+- videos that are provided only in streaming format; and
+- embedded YouTube videos.

 Not all video downloads require FFmpeg, but you should have it installed on your system anyway.

 ## Installation